andrewneil19/CMS_analytics_pipeline/README.md

 ## Scope and possible extensions

 This project covers transformation and modeling end to end, but ingestion and orchestration were intentionally manual: raw files were loaded by hand via SnowSQL `PUT`/`COPY INTO`, and dbt runs were triggered manually rather than scheduled.
-That was a deliberate choice to keep the focus on dimensional modeling and dbt craft — but it's worth being upfront about, since it means this isn't a fully automated pipeline as built.
+That was a deliberate choice to keep the focus on dimensional modeling and dbt craft (but means this isn't a fully automated pipeline as built).

 The same architecture generalizes well beyond CMS data:

-- **Any regularly-updating insurance claims feed** (commercial, dental, workers' comp) could use this same staging → intermediate → marts structure and the same grain-verification approach.
+- **Any regularly-updating insurance claims feed** (commercial, dental, workers' comp) could use this same staging -> intermediate -> marts structure and the same grain-verification approach.
 The main changes would be swapping the manual `COPY INTO` load for a scheduled ingestion tool (e.g. Airbyte or Fivetran) and adding an orchestrator (Airflow, dbt Cloud jobs) to trigger runs on each new batch — turning this into a genuinely automated, recurring pipeline rather than a one-time load.
 - The dbt models themselves are written so that loading a new year's CMS data would flow through without modification, even without full automation.

 ## Repo structure